reefer42/Xkaliber-repo/README.md

 password to iso is: **kali**

+search through applications for the installer after booting this iso

 *(Note: These commands are shell scripts with `.sh` extensions, ensuring no conflicts with existing system utilities.)*

 -----